-A fisheries management plan will be written after completion of this river assessment.
-This plan will identify options chosen by Fisheries Division based on our analysis and comments received.
-In general, the Fisheries Division management plan will: focus on a shorter time; include options within the authority of Fisheries Division; and be adaptive.
+A fisheries management plan will now be written.
+This plan will identify options chosen by Fisheries Division, based on our analysis and comments received.
+In general, a Fisheries Division management plan will focus on a shorter time, include options within the authority of Fisheries Division, and be adaptive.